 This is an opportunity not only for multidisciplinary participation but also for developing collaboration in research and teaching.
 We hope the conference will demonstrate aspects of metabolism are linked to electrophysiology and mechanics to cardiac function.
 The accelerating research in cardiac metabolism is providing data that will help to define the Cardiac Metabolome.
 No doubt it will require team development and collaboration to develop large scale systems integration of cell-to-organ-to-system mathematical models.

 Croft Chapter House at the University College, University of Toronto

 Speakers and Agenda:

 The full program will be announced after abstracts have been received.
 We are honored to have as key speakers Heinrich Taegtmeyer, Gary Lopaschuk and Robert Balaban.

 The reception on Nov.
 6th will be in the evening at the Chelsea Hotel.

-As of this update, the plan is to offer breakfast on the 7th and 8th at the Faculty club; with lunches and a light tea are also slated at the Faculty Club on the 7th and 8th.
-We will have a banquet on the evening of the 8th at the Faculty Club.
+Breakfasts on the 7th and 8th are at the Faculty club.
+Lunches and a light tea are also slated at the Faculty Club on the 7th and 8th.
+The conference banquet is on the evening of the 8th at the Faculty Club.
 For the tutorial session and CiPA session, snacks and/or meal options are still evolving.
 The evening of the Nov 7th is unscheduled.
 See restaurant list under TORONTO INFORMATION.